BingSu12/LT-LDA/README.txt

 Please cite the following papers if you use the codes:

-1) Bing Su and Ying Wu, "Learning Low-Dimensional Temporal Representations with Latent Alignments," 2019.
+1) Bing Su and Ying Wu, "Learning Low-Dimensional Temporal Representations with Latent Alignments," IEEE Trans. on Pattern Analysis and Machine Intelligence, 2019.

 2) Bing Su and Ying Wu, "Learning Low-Dimensional Temporal Representations," International Conference on Machine Learning, 2018.